NiLuJe/kfmon/README.md

 And the folders `/usr/local/kfmon`, as well as `/mnt/onboard/.adds/kfmon` too, if you don't want to keep whatever custom things you might have written in there.

-Optionally, you might also want to restore a vanilla version of `/etc/init.d/on-animator.sh` (f.g., [as found here](https://github.com/NiLuJe/kfmon/blob/master/scripts/uninstall/on-animator.sh)), although nothing untoward will happen if you don't (plus, it's one of the files being replaced during a FW update).
+Optionally, you might also want to restore a vanilla version of `/etc/init.d/on-animator.sh` (e.g., [as found here](https://github.com/NiLuJe/kfmon/blob/master/scripts/uninstall/on-animator.sh)), although nothing untoward will happen if you don't (plus, it's one of the files being replaced during a FW update).

 ## Things to watch out for